 The Criminal Law (Sentencing) Act 1988 has been completely reviewed after nearly 30 years of operation.

-The Sentencing Bill 2016 has been introduced to Parliament, and is due to be considered in 2017.
-The Bill proposes a number of changes to how criminal offenders are sentenced in court, including new sentencing principles and new sentencing options.
+The Sentencing Bill 2016 passed Parliament on 6 July 2017.
+The Bill makes a number of changes to how criminal offenders are sentenced in court, including new sentencing principles and new sentencing options.

 New sentencing principles

 While sometimes there is no alternative to a prison sentence, there are circumstances where people can be more effectively rehabilitated in other ways.
-To address this, the Bill proposes a new type of sentence that courts can impose: intensive correction orders.
+To address this, courts will be able to impose 2 additional types of sentence: community-based orders and intensive correction orders.

 Community and sector feedback was sought on the reform in two parts.